cotiviti/smile-dh-helm-charts/docs/charts/smilecdr/smilecdr.md

 * Flexible JVM tuning with sane defaults
 * Adding small files (Up to 1Mb each - i.e. config files, scripts ect)
 * Kafka configuration
+* **NEW!!!** File loading support - This allows you to include resources such as `.jar` files, long scripts etc into the Smile CDR pod, negating the need to build custom images or directly access the Pod to copy them in.
+Currently supports AWS S3
 * Coming soon...
     * Flexible CDR Node configurations (i.e. [Smile CDR Cluster Design Sample Architecture](https://smilecdr.com/docs/clustering/designing_a_cluster.html#sample-architecture))
-    * File loading support - This will allow you to include resources such as `.jar` files, long scripts etc into the Smile CDR pod, negating the need to build custom images or directly access the Pod
     * AWS IAM authentication for RDS databases
+    * File loading from sources other than S3
     * MongoDB support
     * User seeding
     * OIDC seeding